USDA-FSA/fsa-style/README.md

 USDA FPAC's **Visual Language** and **HTML/CSS Framework**, as documented by the [FPAC Design System](http://usda-fsa.github.io/fsa-design-system/).

+This digital resouce is made available across the Department and to other Federal agencies.
+It supports the requirements of OMB Memorandum M-16-21, “Federal Source Code Policy: Achieving Efficiency, Transparency, and Innovation through Reusable and Open Source Software".
+This policy requires agencies to develop plans to release at least 20 percent of new custom-developed source code as Open Source Software (OSS) when commissioning new custom software.

 The Design System comprises of two core repositories:

 1. **[fsa-design-system](https://github.com/USDA-FSA/fsa-style/)**: Source code for the [Design System web site](http://usda-fsa.github.io/fsa-design-system), documenting the FSA Style and accompanying guidelines.